Rod Dedeaux Foundation 5th Annual Legends on the Links Golf Tournament

 Don Buford Honored

-The Rod Dedeuax Foundation’s 5th Annual Legends on the Link was held at the Rivera Country Club in Pacific Palisades.
+The Rod Dedeuax Foundation’s 5th Annual Legends on the Links was held at the Rivera Country Club in Pacific Palisades.
 Several sports legends, entertainment celebrities, and business personalities came together for a day of golfing and giving.

 Kurt Schuette, the Executive Director of the Dedeaux Foundation, and his team did an excellent job putting together a full day of golfing and an exquisite night of honoring some extraordinary legends at the Post Golf Dinner.
 Schuette states, ” One of my primary goals as the Executive Director is to continue elevating the Dedeaux family vision of this event becoming one of the most successful, prominent, and fun charity golf events in Southern California.”

-This Rod Dedeaux Legends on the Link Golf Tournament was undoubtedly an outstanding event and one to be remembered.
+This Rod Dedeaux Legends on the Links Golf Tournament was undoubtedly an outstanding event and one to be remembered.
 The Rivera Country Club is a beautiful course with a breathtaking view.
 The dinner was co-hosted by Billy Bush, a TV personality currently on Extra, and famed actor-comedian Anthony Anderson.
 Other well-known sports legends in attendance were Anthony Munoz, Blake Griffin, Anthony Davis, Gary Templeton, and Ken Landreux, to name a few.

 Brian Kennedy was given the Lifetime Achievement Award for his outstanding business work.
 He founded Regency Outdoor Advertisement and has been the driving force of the out-of-home advertisement industry for 60 years.